xolah88457/xolah88457/README.md

 ### 💻 Some of my skillsets are React, Next.js, JavaScript/HTML/CSS, TypeScript, Java, Python, and TailwindCSS.

 ### 🎿 During my winter spare time, I am an Alterra Mountain Company (Blue mountain/Mont Tremblant/Ikon pass), Arc'teryx, and a RedBull partnered athelete.
 As well as an Executive at Alpine Ski & Snowboard club.
+Exectutive board member of Alpine club.

 ### 🏡 A Real Estate apprentice, and Mortgage broker.